 Some dentists and orthodontists offer their own custom aligners.
 They are made right at the office, so the trays can be delivered to you very fast.
 The costs of these depend on your situation, of course, but they are comparable to Invisalign.

 - Shortest treatment

 - Save 70% on the Impression Kit

-The cheapest option are at-home teeth straightening kits.
-Prices are 30-40% lower than with traditional braces.
+At-home teeth straightening kits prices are 30-40% lower than with traditional braces.

 Among those on the market, byte seems to be the most attractive option.
 The treatment costs $1,895.
 To pay even less, you can use code BYTEAUTHORITY2020.
 It will reduce the price of the impression kit by 70% and cut off aligners’ cost by $100.

 Moreover, there is the HyperByte device included with the kit.
 It makes the whole process much quicker than with traditional braces.
 The average time to straighten teeth is 3 months.
 Orthodontists sell similar gadgets for a lot more, $800-$900 on average.

 The first visit to the orthodontist can be free if you decide to go with that office for your treatment.
 Some even offer free consultations without having to declare anything.
 This gives you an opportunity to shop around before you commit.

 Your mouth will be assessed so that both you and the doctor are aware of the issues going on.
 These could be minor like slight spacing, crowding, an overbite, or a single crooked teeth.
 Such issues will make for cheaper treatments later on.

 Be prepared for a higher estimate if you have teeth that stick outside the general arch, if you are missing some dentition (causing major spacing issues), or if your bite is deeply misaligned.